-FLNG 2221 Advanced American 3 credits Sign Language Proceedits State of the State

-Prerequisite: FLNG 2220
+FLNG 2221 Advanced American 3 credits Sign Language Prerequisite: FLNG 2220

 Advanced American Sign Language (ASL) has been designed to build upon the student's prior knowledge and experience of American Sign Language.
 Students will be exposed to cultural interactions and stories from their text to bring them to a higher level of fluency in ASL.